 *December 1.
 Science-By-Mail.

 High school seniors nationwide are invited to write an essay for the American Fire Sprinkler Association Scholarship Contest.
-Essays should run between 700 and 1,000 words and address the topic, “How fire sprinklers affect your community.”
+Essays should run 700 to 1,000 words and address the topic: “Why Should Campus Housing Have Fire Sprinklers?”
 Seven regional winners each receive a $750 scholarship.
-One first-place national winner receives an additional $2,500 scholarship, one second-place national winner receives an additional $1,500 scholarship, and one third-place national winner gets an additional $750 scholarship.
-For more information, contact: Scholarship Contest, American Fire Sprinkler Association, 12959 Jupiter Rd., Suite 142, Dallas, TX 75238; (214) 349-5965; fax (214) 343-8898; http://www.firesprinkler.org.
+The first-place winner receives an additional $2,500 scholarship; one second-place winner and one third-place winner get additional scholarships of $1,500 and $750, respectively.
+Contact: Scholarship Contest, American Fire Sprinkler Association, 12959 Jupiter Rd., Suite 142, Dallas, TX 75238; (214) 349-5965; fax (214) 343-8898; www.firesprinkler.org.

 Read magazine announces its Ann Arlys Bowler Poetry Prize.
-Students in grades 6-12 may submit up to three typed poems.
-Entries should be no longer than one page.
-Six national winners receive $100, a medal of honor, and publication in an all-student issue of Read.
-Six semifinalists receive $50, a certificate, and the possibility of being published.
-For guidelines and entry coupons, contact: Bowler Poetry Contest, Weekly Reader Corp., 200 First Stamford Pl., P.O.
-Box 120023, Stamford, CT 06912-0023; (203) 705-3406.
+Students in grades 6-12 may submit up to three typed poems that may be no longer than one page each.
+Six national winners receive $100, a medal of honor, and publication in Read.
+Six semifinalists receive $50, a certificate of excellence, and possible publication.
+Contact: Bowler Poetry Contest, Weekly Reader Corp., 200 First Stamford Pl., P.O.
+Box 120023, Stamford, CT 06912-0023; (203) 705-3500.